Decision-making: Adults

 Adults are generally better able to control their risk-taking because their cognitive-control system has matured enough to the point where it can control the socioemotional network, even in the context of high arousal or when psychosocial capacities are present.
 Also, adults are less likely to find themselves in situations that push them to do risky things.
 For example, teens are more likely to be around peers who peer pressure them into doing things, while adults are not as exposed to this sort of social setting.

 Cognitive and personal biases

-Biases usually affect decision-making processes.
-They appear more when decision task has time pressure, is done under high stress and/or task is highly complex.
+Biases usually affects decision-making processes.
+They appear more when decision task has time pressure, is done under high stress and/or are highly complex.

 Here is a list of commonly debated biases in judgment and decision-making: